Politics

 Share

 The recent initiative by the House of Representatives to decentralize Nigeria’s Supreme Court has sparked widespread approval, especially among legal practitioners who see it as a significant step towards improving judicial efficiency and accessibility.
-On December 9, a was introduced to amend the 1999 Constitution, aiming to five additional divisions of the Supreme Court across different geopolitical zones, with Abuja serving both as the headquarters and for the North Central zone.
+On December 9, a bill was introduced to amend the 1999 Constitution, aiming to establish five additional divisions of the Supreme Court across different geopolitical zones, with Abuja serving both as the headquarters and for the North Central zone.

-The bill, sponsored by Manu Soro, to alter 230(1) of the Constitution to facilitate the creation of Supreme Court divisions in Umuahia (South East), Bauchi (North East), Uyo (South-South), Lagos (South West), and Kano (North West).
-The primary objectives outlined in the bill enhancing access to justice, reducing logistical costs for litigants, and ensuring quicker resolution of cases at the apex court.
+The bill, sponsored by Manu Soro, seeks to alter Section 230(1) of the Constitution to facilitate the creation of Supreme Court divisions in Umuahia (South East), Bauchi (North East), Uyo (South-South), Lagos (South West), and Kano (North West).
+The primary objectives outlined in the bill include enhancing access to justice, reducing logistical costs for litigants, and ensuring quicker resolution of cases at the apex court.

-Legal professionals have vocal in their :
+Legal professionals have been vocal in their support:

-Malachy Ugwummadu, a human rights lawyer and former CDHR president, provided historical context by parallels with the 1960/63 constitutions where similar provisions allowed for Supreme Court sittings in various locations for administrative convenience.
-He noted that if the current proposal is for similar administrative reasons, it would be a commendable return to past .
-However, he also discussed the broader implications of federalism, that decentralization could enhance state autonomy in judicial matters specific to their regions, while national issues like constitutional interpretation remain centralized.
+Malachy Ugwummadu, a human rights lawyer and former CDHR president, provided historical context by drawing parallels with the 1960/63 constitutions where similar provisions allowed for Supreme Court sittings in various locations for administrative convenience.
+He noted that if the current proposal is for similar administrative reasons, it would be a commendable return to past practices.
+However, he also discussed the broader implications of federalism, suggesting that decentralization could enhance state autonomy in judicial matters specific to their regions, while national issues like constitutional interpretation remain centralized.

 This legislative push towards decentralization is viewed as a potential solution to these problems, aiming for a judiciary that is more responsive, accessible, and efficient, reflecting the needs of a modern, populous nation like Nigeria.
-However, the of such reforms would hinge on careful implementation, ensuring that the quality of justice remains consistent across all divisions.
+However, the success of such reforms would hinge on careful implementation, ensuring that the quality of justice remains consistent across all divisions.

 Written by